Home BrittanyA getaway to Bénodet in Brittany

 _

-Where to eat a crepe by the water in Bénodet?
+Where to eat a crêpe right by the water in Bénodet?
 La Paillote Iodée

-This little beach hut has existed since 2020 and is located on the 4th beach of Bénodet, Le Letty.
-It is obviously only open for the summer season, from April to the end of September.
-It’s a somewhat hidden place and therefore the ideal spot to have a drink and eat a little crepe facing the sea, with your feet in the sand.
-A real dream spot and we really fell in love with this idyllic place!
+This little beach hut has been around since 2020 and is located on the 4th beach of Bénodet, Le Letty.
+It is obviously only open during the summer season, from April to the end of September.
+It’s a bit of a hidden spot, making it the perfect place to grab a drink and enjoy a little crêpe facing the sea, with your toes in the sand.
+A true dream spot, and we absolutely fell in love with this idyllic location!

-La Paillote Bénodet: outdoor terrace with umbrellas and customers in sunny weather.
+La Paillote Bénodet: outdoor terrace with parasols and customers on a sunny day.

-La Paillote terrace in Bénodet with view of the Odet estuary in clear weather.
+La Paillote terrace in Bénodet with a view of the Odet estuary on a clear day.

 La Paillote Iodée